-Since mid 2019, I've been meaning to document my journey so far into the remote work life, when I officially started working from home some 6 months prior.
+Since mid 2019, I've been meaning to document my journey so far into the remote work life, when I started working from home, part-time, some 6 months prior.
 With the rise of remote working evidently catching on and with the COVID-19 pandemic, more and more employees are being asked to work from home, now feels like a relative time to share my insight into how the journey so far has been.
 Note: this is not another guide.

 My current home setup